NFL on Nickelodeon: Ratings

 The January 10, 2021 broadcast on Nickelodeon drew approximately 2 million viewers.
 This was a 245% increase from the previous year's time slot.
 According to Nickelodeon, it was the most-watched program among total viewers in nearly four years.
 Combined with the roughly 30 million viewers who watched the Saints-Bears game on CBS, then approximately 30.653 million viewers watched in total.
 This was the biggest audience that CBS received for a Sunday wild card playoff game since 2014.
-That figure was still 13% down from the same window from the previous year though, when the Seattle Seahawks and Philadelphia Eagles playoff game pulled in 35.12 million viewers on NBC.